 What is universal coverage?

-Universal coverage (UC), or universal health coverage (UHC), is defined as ensuring that all people can use the promotive, preventive, curative, rehabilitative and palliative health services they need, of sufficient quality to be effective, while also ensuring that the use of these services does not expose the user to financial hardship.
+Universal health coverage (UHC) means that all people can use the promotive, preventive, curative, rehabilitative and palliative health services they need, of sufficient quality to be effective, while also ensuring that the use of these services does not expose the user to financial hardship.

-This definition of UC embodies three related objectives:
+This definition of UHC embodies three related objectives:

-- equity in access to health services - those who need the services should get them, not only those who can pay for them;
+- equity in access to health services - everyone who needs services should get them, not only those who can pay for them;

-- that the quality of health services is good enough to improve the health of those receiving services; and
+- the quality of health services should be good enough to improve the health of those receiving services; and

-- financial-risk protection - ensuring that the cost of using care does not put people at risk of financial hardship.
+- people should be protected against financial-risk, ensuring that the cost of using services does not put people at risk of financial harm.

-Universal coverage is firmly based on the WHO constitution of 1948 declaring health a fundamental human right and on the Health for All agenda set by the Alma‑Ata declaration in 1978.
-Achieving the health Millennium Development Goals and the next wave of targets looking beyond 2015 will depend largely on how countries succeed in moving towards universal coverage.
+UHC is firmly based on the WHO constitution of 1948 declaring health a fundamental human right and on the Health for All agenda set by the Alma Ata declaration in 1978.
+UHC cuts across all of the health-related Sustainable Development Goals (SDGs) and brings hope of better health and protection for the world’s poorest.